-Description of the development The proposed development is for Material Change of Use - Medium Impact Industry (Spray Booth) Reasons for Decision a) The proposed spray booth will be located within an existing industrial shed and will incorporate a ventilation and filtration system into the design which will prevent any worsening of the impacts of a Low Impact Industry use. b) The proposed use does not compromise the strategic framework in t Rockhampton Region Planning Scheme 2015; c) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; d) The proposed development does not compromise the relevant State Planning Policy; and e) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Low Impact Indus try Zone Code; 1 and Transport Code; Landscape Code; Stormwater Management Code; Waste Management Code; and Water and Sewer Code.
+Description of the development The proposed development is for a Material Change of Use - Medium Impact Industry (Spray Booth) Reasons for Decision The proposed spray booth will be a small addition to the existing industrial shed and will incorporate a ventilation and filtration system into the design which will prevent any worsening of the impacts of the Low Impact Industry use and to nearby sensitive land uses; b) The proposed use does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015; c) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; d) The proposed development does not compromise the relevant State Planning Policy; and e) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.

+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: • Low Impact Industry Zone Code; • Access, Parking and Transport Code; • Landscape Code; • Stormwater Management Code; • Waste Management Code; and • Water and Sewer Code.
 Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below.
-Solionilario Assessment Benchmark Reasons for the approval despite non- compliance with benchmark Low Impact Industry Zone Code The spray booth incorporates a ventilation and filtration system which will mitigate any potential adverse effects on the adjoining areas.
-The proposed spray booth will be accommodated within an existing industrial shed and will not lead to a worsening of the impacts of a Low Impact Industry use.
-Matters prescribed by The State Planning Policy - Part E; regulation The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015. • The common material, being the material submitted with the application.
+Assessment Benchmark Reasons for the approval despite non-compliance with benchmark Low Impact Industry Zone Code Matters prescribed by regulation The State Planning Policy - Part E; The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015; and The common material, being the material submitted with the application.